How FreeSign works

 Identity gate — one-time-code email delivery and a bot challenge.

-step 2Google Cloud HSM
+Step 2Google Cloud HSM

 Holds the Signing-CA private key; signs each leaf TBSCertificate.
 The key never leaves the HSM.

-step 4 — sealDigiCert TSA
+Step 4 — sealDigiCert TSA

 RFC 3161 trusted timestamp — upgrades the seal to PAdES-B-T.

-step 4 — sealOpenTimestamps
+Step 4 — sealOpenTimestamps

 Independent timestamp proof, later upgraded to a Bitcoin block anchor.

-step 4 → 5Between the browser and the worker: only hashes, payloads, signatures, OTP codes / passkey assertions and the finished CMS.
+Between the browser and the worker: only hashes, payloads, signatures, OTP codes / passkey assertions and the finished CMS.
 The PDF's bytes never cross — the document is read, hashed, stamped and sealed entirely in the browser.

 Why it holds